pranigopu/pranigopu.github.io/docs/philosophy/metaphysics/README.md

 How do we grasp the external world (i.e. the world beyond our consciousness)?
 In other words, what inputs provided to our faculty of awareness are derived from the external world?
 This is a matter of epistemology not metaphysics, but I shall briefly touch upon this.
 Seeing how sense-perception is the irreducible input provided to our consciousness (irreducible in terms of any conscious units), we can know that it is the input derived from the external world, i.e. some part of reality outside our consciousness, whatever that may turn out to be.
 In this view, we see that consciousness is not what fundamentally creates reality, but rather that reality fundamentally exists and consciousness is a part of it.
 In other words, existence is primary and consciousness is secondary; the reverse would contradict the nature of both existence and consciousness.
 What is self-evident to us is that consciousness perceives that which exists, whatever "that" is.

 Let us assume the inverse, i.e. the primacy of consciousness.
 Then, consciousness fundamentally creates reality, i.e. it creates everything that it perceives.
 If this were the case, then consciousness has to exist prior to what it perceives.
 But if this were the case, consciousness would have to be conscious of nothing, or unconscious, i.e. it would have to not exist when it creates something it can be conscious of — a contradiction.
 If consciousness were conscious of something when it created something to be conscious of, then we have the same situation but with an extra step.
-This results in an infinite regress that (1) does not serve to identify consciousness, and (2) contradicts the fact that one's consciousness has a starting point.
+This results in an infinite regress that (1) does not serve to identify consciousness, and (2) contradicts the fact that one’s consciousness has a starting point.
+Note that an infinite regress presupposes an infinite extension into the past.
+However, as seen previously, no extension into the past can be infinte.
+Hence, consciousness necessarily had a starting point.

+To reaffirm what has been said, imagine that consciousness is eternal and conscious units are all there is.
+But the law of identity and the principle of causality still apply, since existence still exists.
+Hence, consciousness has a certain identity and can act only in certain ways that lead to certain results.
+Hence, reality is still not fundamentally "up to" consciousness, since consciousness has a certain nature that it can act neither apart from or in contradiction to.
+Hence, consciousness always presupposes existence as such whereas existence does not presuppose consciousness, which means existence can exist apart from consciousness but no vice versa.
+Now, note that a conscious unit is essentially a part of consciousness, which means that since consciousness always presupposes existence, conscious units also always presuppose existence ultimately (i.e. directly or indirectly).
+Hence, conscious units always presuppose things in existence apart from consciousness.
+In other words, a conscious unit is ultimately (i.e. directly or indirectly) the effect on consciousness of things in existence outside consciousness.

 # Additional points in metaphysics
 ## Can we know the external world?